juliuspfadt/juliuspfadt.github.io/index.md

 I am a postdoctoral researcher currently working on Bayesian model averaging for structural equation models alongside Eric-Jan Wagenmakers at the University of Amsterdam.
 The position is funded by a Walter-Benjamin-Fellowship from the German Research Foundation (DFG).

-My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about unobservable patterns in their data.
+My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
-So far, my published work has mainly concentrated on psychometrics, particularly reliability estimation and structural equation modeling.
+In my published work, I have mainly focused on psychometrics, particularly reliability estimation and structural equation modeling.

 I strongly believe that science should be accessible to everyone.
 To that end, I strive to publish open-access content whenever possible, and I ensure that the methods I develop are implemented in free and open-source software platforms, such as R and JASP.